Some things you can’t spot yourself.

 About Breast Cancer Screening

-A mammogram is a special X-ray machine that takes a picture of your breast and can find changes in the breast even when they are too small for you or your healthcare provider to feel or see.
-Mammograms are not perfect tests.
+A mammogram is an X-ray of the breast that is used for screening.
 It is recommended that women talk to their healthcare provider for more information about the benefits and limitations of screening with mammography.

 About Breast Cancer

-Breast cancer is the most common cancer in Canadian women.
-In 2015, an estimated 9,800 Ontario women will be diagnosed with breast cancer and approximately 1,900 women will die of the disease.
+Breast cancer is the most common cancer in Ontario women.
+In 2015, an estimated 9,800 Ontario women were diagnosed with breast cancer and approximately 1,900 women died of the disease.

 Ontario Breast Screening Program (OBSP)

-To find the nearest OBSP location to you, see the the List of Breast Screening Locations page.
+To find the closest OBSP location to you, see the List of Breast Screening Locations page.
 You can also view a map outlining OBSP locations close to where you live or work on the OBSP Screening Appointments and Locations page.